MyGitHubCAT/MLGAN/README.md

 The original data is already partially corrupted, which may affect the restoration of the model

 We suggest that you use jupyter notebook to open the file.
+During operation, the data format must be consistent.
+You can contact us for support.